ashutoshgolia14/MIS-Trading-Strategy/docs/02_architecture/mis_algo_trading_software_architecture_rev_c_srs_traceability_aligned.md

 - No broker interaction outside Execution Manager
 - Per-symbol runtime isolation is mandatory
 - All external interactions occur via adapters
+- Only TradingEngine may invoke Execution Manager
+- Execution policies SHALL NOT be enforced outside TradingEngine

 ---